Home » Practice Areas » Truck Accident Lawyer in New York » Truck Driver Fatigue Accident Lawyer in New York

 Why Choose Porter Law Group for Fatigue-Related Truck Accident Cases?

-Proving fatigue requires more than showing the driver was tired.
-It requires extracting and interpreting ELD data, cross-referencing driver logs with dispatch records, and demonstrating that the carrier knew or should have known the driver was operating beyond legal limits.
-Porter Law Group has recovered more than $500 million for injured clients since 2009, including a $5.7 million settlement in a commercial trucking case where driver logbook violations proved carrier negligence.
-Led by Harvard-educated attorney Michael S. Porter, a former U.S. Army JAG Corps Captain with over 20 years of trial experience, the firm retains forensic data analysts who specialize in ELD extraction and HOS compliance auditing.
-Seven of eight attorneys are recognized by Super Lawyers, a distinction earned by fewer than 5% of New York attorneys.
+Porter Law Group has recovered more than $500 million for injured clients since 2009, including a $5.7 million settlement in a commercial trucking case where driver logbook violations proved the carrier was at fault.
+The firm is led by Harvard-educated attorney Michael S. Porter, a former U.S. Army JAG Corps Captain with over 20 years of trial experience.
+The team includes specialists who focus specifically on extracting and analyzing electronic truck data.
+Seven of the firm's eight attorneys have been recognized by Super Lawyers, an honor given to fewer than 5% of attorneys in New York.

 Porter protects attorneys team